Can't Sleep? Try This Evening Ritual (Updated for 2026)

 4. Set a Cozy Mood for All Your Senses

 While aromatherapy won’t cure a heart defect, there is ample scientific evidence to suggest it influences how your body works.
 It’s particularly handy for creating the right sleep conditions.
-A few spritzes of lavender on your pillow or from a diffuser can make a big difference.
+A few spritzes of lavender on your pillow can make a big difference.
 Pleasing fragrances help relax you, creating a spa-like atmosphere.

 Sight and sound matter.
 If you’re a shift worker, use blackout or bed curtains — or both — to create a cozy, dark cave for slumber.
 Noisy roommates?
 Hang some tapestries and blankets to improve soundproofing, seal the crack beneath your door and invest in a white noise machine.
 A soft set of headphones designed for sleep let you tune into a sleep hypnosis or yoga nidra recording while tuning out the outside world.